Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Transition Trajectories

-Figure~\ref{fig:Fourier_density} shows the system evolution in terms of $(E_{1,0},E_{0,1})$ and $(E_{1,0}/E,E_{0,1}/E)$, with the grey point cloud again indicating the set of all instantaneous system states and the purple/green lines corresponding to the averaged transition trajectories from LSV to jet and vice versa.
+Figure~\ref{fig:Fourier_density} shows the system evolution in terms of $(\widetilde{E}_{1,0},\widetilde{E}_{0,1})$ (panel (a)) and $(\widetilde{E}_{1,0}/\widetilde{E},\widetilde{E}_{0,1}/\widetilde{E})$ (panel (b)), with the grey point cloud again indicating the set of all instantaneous system states and the purple/green lines corresponding to the ensemble averaged transition trajectories from LSV to jet and vice versa.
 It should be noted that the system spends most of its time in the regions corresponding to LSVs and jets, while occasionally traversing from one region to the other.

-In Fig.~\ref{fig:Fourier_density}(a), a dashed line indicates states where the entire energy is contained within the large-scale modes, i.e., $E_{1,0}+E_{0,1}=E$.
+In Fig.~\ref{fig:Fourier_density}(a), a loop can be discerned in terms of the ensemble averaged transition trajectories, similar to that in Fig.~\ref{fig:m_E_phase_space_portrait}.
+By contrast, in Fig.~\ref{fig:Fourier_density}(b), this loop collapses close to a dashed line indicating states where the entire energy is contained within the large-scale modes, i.e., $\widetilde{E}_{1,0}+\widetilde{E}_{0,1}=\widetilde{E}$.
 It can be seen that the jet states are somewhat closer to the dashed line than the LSV states, indicating that the remaining small-scale motions in the LSV state are more vigorous compared to the jet state.
 While this difference is small compared to the total energy, it does indicate a measurable difference between the energy spectra of the LSV and jet states.
-This is consistent with the results shown in Fig.~\ref{fig:transfer_rates}.
+This is consistent with the spectra shown in Fig.~\ref{fig:spectra} and with the results shown in Fig.~\ref{fig:transfer_rates}.